 8. Stop by the geisha district in Kyoto

 It would be a shame to come to Japan and not see one of its biggest landmarks – the geisha district.
-Gion is located in Kyoto and one of the most famous geisha districts in Japan full of traditional wooden houses and temples.
-This is also a place where you can try on the traditional Japanese clothing and get a photoshoot in full attire.
+Gion is located in Kyoto and is one of the most famous geisha districts in Japan full of traditional wooden houses and temples.
+This is also a place where you can try on traditional Japanese clothing and get a photoshoot in full attire.
 Since this is a popular tourist destination, you might even encounter a geisha although the feel of old Japan is exciting to experience in itself.
 The makeover will take three hours to fit the wig, dress you up, and apply traditional makeup but will be a perfect souvenir to take home.

 9. Enjoy the best snow in the world